Kobe Bufkin: Recruiting

-A consensus four-star recruit, Bufkin committed to playing college basketball for Michigan over offers from LSU, DePaul, Michigan State and Ohio State.
-He was drawn to Michigan by assistant coach Saddi Washington.
-Along with Caleb Houstan, Moussa Diabaté, he was part of a recruiting class was that the top-ranked class in the nation for the 2021–22 Michigan Wolverines.
+A consensus four-star recruit, Bufkin committed to playing college basketball for Michigan over offers from a set of finalists that also included LSU, DePaul, Michigan State and Ohio State.
+Other schools known to have made Bufkin offers included Missouri, Northwestern and TCU.
+He was drawn to Michigan by assistant coach Saddi Washington who was retained when Juwan Howard took over from John Beilein.
+Bufkin marked Howard's first instate commitment since becoming Michigan head coach the year before.
+Along with Caleb Houstan and Moussa Diabaté, he was part of a recruiting class that was the top-ranked class in the nation according to ESPN, Rivals.com and 247Sports for the 2021–22 Michigan Wolverines.
+The individual player rankings at the time of signing were Houstan at 8, Diabaté at 20, Frankie Collins at 59, Bufkin at 63, Isaiah Barnes at 114 and Will Tschetter at 155.